-When you have multiple selectors, you can associate the different sets of users with the selectors based on your requirement.
-The default selector is automatically applied for all users and hence it will not be listed in the drop down.
+When you have multiple selectors, you can associate the different sets of users with the selectors based on your requirements.
+The default selector is automatically applied for all users and hence it will not be listed in the drop-down.

 Once you add an additional selector, you can associate for a specific set of users from the User List section.